fork-commit-merge/fork-commit-merge/README.md

 ## Tasks

-We present several tasks for different languages, libraries and frameworks with varying difficulty.
+We present over 60 several tasks for different languages, libraries and frameworks with varying difficulty.
 Firstly, open the `tasks` directory and select which language you want to work with by opening one of the following directories:

 -   HTML